coder137/build_in_cpp/docs/source/arch/testing.rst

 mock_target
 ^^^^^^^^^^^^

-.. doxygenfunction:: GeneratorRunner

-.. doxygenfunction:: GeneratorExpect_InputRemoved

-.. doxygenfunction:: GeneratorExpect_InputAdded
+.. doxygenfunction:: CustomGeneratorRunner

-.. doxygenfunction:: GeneratorExpect_InputUpdated
+.. doxygenfunction:: CustomGeneratorExpect_IdRemoved

-.. doxygenfunction:: GeneratorExpect_OutputChanged
+.. doxygenfunction:: CustomGeneratorExpect_IdAdded

-.. doxygenfunction:: GeneratorExpect_CommandChanged
+.. doxygenfunction:: CustomGeneratorExpect_IdUpdated

 From the :doc:`serialization_schema` **generator** we can see that our generator has 3 rebuild conditions